godfreynolan/teachable/README.md

     }
 }
 ```
+The purpose of this code is to provide an interface for an Android application that allows the user to access and control a connected DJI product's camera.
+The code uses the DJI SDK to interact with the camera and receives video data from the DJI product and sends it to the codec manager for decoding.
+The `MainActivity` class implements the `TextureView.SurfaceTextureListener` and `View.OnClickListener` interfaces and overrides their methods to handle the display and handling of the video feed.

+Here are explanations of some of the key functions in the code:

+- `onCreate()` function: This function is called when the activity is first created.
+It sets the layout for the activity by inflating the activity_main.xml layout and it also sets up the receivedVideoDataListener which receives the raw video data from the DJI product and sends it to the codec manager for decoding.

+- `initPreviewer()` function: This function initializes the display for the videoSurface TextureView.
+It gets an instance of the connected DJI product, and if the product is not connected, it alerts the user.
+If the product is connected, it adds the receivedVideoDataListener to the primary video feed.

+- `onResume()` function: This function is called when the activity is resumed after being paused or stopped.
+It calls the initPreviewer function to initialize the video feed display.

+- `onSurfaceTextureAvailable()` function: This function is called when the TextureView's SurfaceTexture is ready for use.
+It uses the SurfaceTexture to initialize the codecManager.

+- `onSurfaceTextureDestroyed()` function: This function is called when a SurfaceTexture is about to be destroyed.
+It un-initializes the codecManager to release the resources.

+- `onClick()` function: This function handles what happens when certain layout views are clicked.
+In this example it is empty but it can be used to handle user actions such as taking photos or recording videos.

 ### 3. Implementing the MainActivity Layout
 Open the activity_main.xml layout file and replace the code with the following:
 ```xml